mustafaiman/Distributed-HashMap-Sample/README.md

 *connect -ip- -port-* connects the instance to specified cluster.
 After this point, the changes you make to the hashtable on one instance is reflected on the others.

+*help* command retrieves a comprehensive list of available commands.
 ##Issues
 An instance which joins a cluster after some time cannot retrieve the entries which were created before it joined the cluster.
 This is caused by inability of underlying Distributed Hashmap library.